Bubobubobubobubo/topos/README.md

 ## Scheduler

 - [ ] Stable / robust clock and script/event scheduler.
-  - [ ] There is still a tiny bit of imprecision left.
+  - [ ] There is still a tiny bit of imprecision left in the scheduling mechanism used.
   - [ ] Add a way to set the clock's swing.
   - [ ] MIDI Clock In/Out support.